SuleimanJuma/daily-burst-coach/README.md

     3. Push to main to trigger deploy.
     4. Monitor deployments in Vercel dashboard.

 - **Documentation & Case Study:**
-  - Wrote a comprehensive README with setup, development, architecture, deployment, and a case study.
+  - Wrote a comprehensive README with setup, development, architecture, analytics/event tracking, deployment, and a case study.
 Included step-by-step guides and rationale for each decision.
   - **Why:** Makes the project accessible to all skill levels and helps future contributors.
   - **How to do it:**
     1. Document every major step and decision.